 Beer from the heart

-Which was our original slogan, was coined one day when the boss, Alex Brodie, went off on one of his customary rants about “proper beer".
+Which was our original slogan, was coined one day when our founder, Alex Brodie, went off on one of his customary passionate rants about “proper beer".
 The brewery’s not been going long but Alex, who started it, reckons he has been in the beer business, man and boy, for 40 odd years - as a dedicated propper-up of bars and beer hunter.
 His selfless research has been conducted not just in Britain but around the world, during his career as a foreign correspondent.

 He grew up in East Yorkshire in the 1960s drinking John Smith's cask bitter.... until the day crazed keg marketeers stripped out the hand pulls.
 He drank Morrells at university, and served fizzy beer in London bars in the early 70s, whilst seeking out Courage Directors.

 He joyfully imbibed King and Barnes, Shepherd Neame and Harveys, in Kent, where, in 1973, he joined CAMRA.
 In the Midlands, the Davenports wagon delivered "beer at home".
 In Cardiff, even late night bars served Brains S.A.
-The flat in Wandsworth didn't have a sitting room - that was round the corner in the Youngs brewery tap, and in South West London, Manuel's Wych Elm kept a great pint of Fullers' Chiswick.
+The flat in Wandsworth didn't have a sitting room - that was round the corner in the Youngs brewery tap, and in South West London, the local was Fullers' Wych Elm, run by Manuel.